SeanHRN/krita-renpy-scripter/README.md

 5. Unzip the .zip and copy and paste both the folder `krita_renpy_scripter` and the individual file `krita_renpy_scripter.desktop` to the folder `pykrita`.

 #### Next Steps For Any Method
+1. A window will pop up, asking if you wish to enable the plugin.
+Say Yes.
-1. Restart Krita.
+2. Restart Krita.
-2. Mark the checkbox for
+3. Mark the checkbox for
-Settings->Dockers->Krita Ren'Py Scripting
+`Settings->Dockers->Krita Ren'Py Scripting`
-to enable the plugin.
+to make sure the KRS appears on your docker.

 Tested and developed on Krita version 5.2.3 and 5.2.4.